pdobb/object_inspector/README.md

 ObjectInspetor is ~4x slower than Ruby's default inspect.

-Performance of ObjectInspect can be tested by playing the [ObjectInspector Benchmarking Scripts] in the pry console for this gem.
+Performance of ObjectInspector can be tested by playing the [ObjectInspector Benchmarking Script](https://github.com/pdobb/object_inspector/blob/master/scripts/benchmarking/object_inspector.rb) in the pry console for this gem.

 ```ruby
 play scripts/benchmarking/object_inspector.rb